 - Is delivered to the patient’s home

-- Should be kept in the refrigerator
+- Should be stored in the refrigerator to keep the medicines active

 Medicines in the Pack